 Family Matters Counselors approach the therapeutic process from a holistic perspective; we are each, an interwoven masterpiece of mind, body, and spirit.
 We use an eclectic approach of clinical and spiritual principles as needed for the client to move forward in making positive life change according to their goals.

 We are trained and equipped to help adults, teenagers, couples, and families with relationships, personal obstacles, past hurts, anxiety, depression, mood disorders, truamas, grief, and addiction recovery.

-I have been married to Mindy since 2003, and we have three children, one in elementary and two teenagers.
 I have had the privilege of serving as a pastor in a variety of settings since 2000, and I received my Master’s from seminary in 2009.
-In 2020, I received a Masters of Counseling degree from Wayland Baptist University and my Licensed Professional Counselor Intern license from the great state of Texas.
-As a Christian, you can expect my faith to have an impact on my perspective and come up in session, but as a counselor, I will never push my faith or beliefs on you.
+In 2020, I received a Masters of Counseling degree from Wayland Baptist University and my Licensed Professional Counselor license from the great state of Texas.
+As a Christian, my faith has an impact on my perspective, but as a counselor, I will never push my faith or beliefs on you.

 My fascination with the field of psychology began in my later teenage years when I learned that my biological father was institutionalized with schizophrenia for most of his adult life.
 As a Pastor for more than twenty years, I have provided countless pastoral counseling sessions with adults, teenagers, engaged couples, and married couples.
 However, I had the desire to get further trained so that I am to be a greater resource to our Bulverde/Spring Branch community by providing counseling services for families.